vbotka/ansible-ansible/docs/source/index.rst

 ====================

 This `role <https://galaxy.ansible.com/vbotka/ansible/>`_ and the documentation is work in progess.
-Please feel free to `share your feedback and report issues
+Feel free to `share your feedback and report issues
 <https://github.com/vbotka/ansible-ansible/issues>`_.